freebsd/pkg/README.md

 ### Working with a remote package repository

-While pkg(8) can deal with individual package tarballs, the real power comes from the use of repositories, which publish a 'catalogue' of meta-data about the packages they contain.
+While pkg(8) can deal with individual package tarballs, the real power comes from the use of repositories, which publish a 'catalog' of meta-data about the packages they contain.

 You can configure pkg(8) to use one or several repositories.